Andrea-Papaleo/SpiedieDocs/docs/docs/data_transfer.md

 ``` bash
 scp -r local-directory <username>@spiedie.binghamton.edu:your/desired/destination
 ```
-More informion on SCP can be found <a href='https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/' target="_blank">here</a>.
+More information on SCP can be found <a href='https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/' target="_blank">here</a>.

 ## <a name="RSYNC"> </a> 2.2.2 Rsync